bruegmann/blue-blazor/BlueBlazor/README.md

 + </DialogOpener>
 ```

+For more information, check out the Getting Started section above and the doc pages for `DialogProvider` and `DialogOpener`.

 ### From v2 to v3

 Component `Text` has been renamed to `TextInput` to avoid conflicts with `<text></text>` and for a more fitting name.
 Also the default styling for the label has changed.
 You can the look back by using the `SmallLabel` attribute.